FNALssi/spack-mpd/doc/Initialization.md

 $ spack mpd init -f
-==> Warning: Reinitializing MPD on this system will remove all MPD projects ==> Would you like to proceed with reinitialization? [y/N] y ==> Using Spack instance at /scratch/knoepfel/knoepfel-spack ==> MPD configuration directory: /scratch/knoepfel/knoepfel-spack/var/mpd
+==> Warning: Reinitializing MPD on this system will remove all MPD projects ==> Would you like to proceed with reinitialization? [y/N] y ==> MPD initialized for Spack instance at /scratch/knoepfel/knoepfel-spack ==> MPD configuration directory: /scratch/knoepfel/knoepfel-spack/var/mpd
 ```